FAQs - Christ Health

 Yes, for uninsured, privately insurance and some Medicare part D patients.
 No for Alabama Medicaid patients.

-Does Christ Health pharmacy provide Durable Medical Equipment (DME), ie Oxygen, nebulizer machines?
+Does Christ Health pharmacy provide Durable Medical Equipment (DME), ie oxygen, nebulizer machines?

 No, unfortunately we don’t.